-These channels reveal ideas that that surface through dialogue among your workers.
+Intranet social tools help to foster dialogue amongst workers, which in turn can inspire new and creative ideas.
 It might be easy to second guess what your employees want and need, but it’s best to steer clear of the possibility of misinterpretation here.
 Plus you want your employees to value the fact that their opinions and suggestions are heard.

 6. Balance work-week by adding a sense of fun